isomerpages/seab-corp/_issue-1-2025-seablink/Short Term Immersion Programme at SEAB.md

 and dedication.
 I have learnt the importance of cross-departmental collaboration in handling high-stakes situations.&nbsp;</p>
 <p>The STIP experience provided me with invaluable insights to the intricacies
-of education administration, particularly in the context of national examinations.
+of education administration, particularly in the context of National Examinations.
 I gained a deeper understanding of the multifaceted nature of organising such large-scale events.
 Specifically, I enhanced my skills in:&nbsp;</p>
 <ul data-tight="true" class="tight">